 The current travel restrictions, caused by the COVID-19 pandemic, have affected the tourism industry that contributes 50% of the cost of operations for the care and welfare of 50 orphaned chimpanzees as well as sponsoring wild chimpanzee monitoring and habitat restoration programs.
 Donations and support from a struggling economy in Uganda have dried up, risking the lives and welfare of the animals at the sanctuary and hampering protection of the wild chimpanzees.

-The project will enable Chimpanzee Trust to provide for the care of 50 orphaned chimpanzees at the sanctuary with food and medicine.
+The project will enable Chimpanzee Trust to provide for the care of 50 orphaned chimpanzees at the sanctuary with food (also includes the construction of an eco-stove that uses volcanic rocks instead of charcoal) and medicine.
 The project shall further support the monitoring of wild chimpanzee populations to reduce the risk of introduction of the COVID-19 disease in the wild population and enhance community sensitization to the risk of the disease and hopefully reduce human-wildlife conflict.
-Radio messages will continue to bring environmental education to students at stranded at home.

 The survival of the orphaned and rescued chimpanzees on Ngamba Island as a representation of the plight of the species.
 The protection of wild chimpanzees and reduction in the destruction of their forest habitat.
 The reduction of human-wildlife conflict Continuation of conservation and environment education to children affected by the shut-down of schools due to the COVID-19 pandemic.